 When estate agents describe a property as ‘modernised’, the chances are most of the original features and internal walls will have been ripped out.

 Older homes, particularly Victorian terraces can seem dark and narrow, hence the popularity of ‘opening up’ and ‘knocking through’.
 As well as brimming with history, internal walls can hold clues to the health of your house, perhaps in the form of mysterious cracking or the transmission of sound.
+Find out more about renovating a house in our guide.
+Otherwise, keep scrolling.

 Wall construction in old houses